-You may have arrived on this page because you are considering trialling eco nappies, and you are researching for the best Eco nappies?
+You may have arrived on this page because you are considering eco nappies for your newborn or little person and perhaps you are researching for the best Eco nappies?

 What are eco nappies?

-I am glad you ask as a lot is confusing around eco nappies.
+I am glad you ask as there is a lot is confusing around eco nappies.
 Often it is thought, that purchasing eco nappies, is automatically a more sustainable choice.
 But is it really?

-However the percentage of chemicals used in Eco nappies is significantly lower than in regular disposable nappies, most eco nappies still have some chemicals in them required for adequate performance.
-Some Eco nappies try to use products like corn starch for absorbance purpuses, but a small amount of Sap (Super Absorbent Polymer), is still required for suffiencent absorbance properties of the nappy.
+However, the percentage of chemicals used in Eco nappies is significantly lower than in regular disposable nappies; most eco nappies still have some chemicals required for adequate performance.

 Eco nappy brands are trying very hard to make more sustainable and natural nappies, which is great.
-Individual brands will differ in the progress of how sustainable their nappies are at this point; they will all aim for constant improvement to make the most sustainable product whit a great performance as well.
+Individual brands will differ in how sustainable their nappies are; they will all aim for constant improvement to make the most sustainable product that will perform great.

 What is biodegradable?

-Biodegradable simply means that the product will break down over time when exposed to microorganism and bacteria.
-When the circumstances are not met of the biodegradable item, it will take longer to break down.
+Biodegradable means that the product will break down over time when exposed to microorganism and bacteria.
+It will depend on the circumstances how long it exactly will take to break down completely.
 Before a product can be called biodegradable in Australia, the following details have to be met: